-Bangkok, 1 March, 2017 – Thailand is continuing its nationwide efforts to bring an end to the illegal trade on ivory and ivory products by extending the implementation of the National Ivory Action Plan (NIAP) for another year.
-The Plan, which is in line with the Convention on International Trade in Endangered Species of Wild Fauna and Flora (CITES), came to an end on 30 September, last year.
+Thailand is continuing its nationwide efforts to bring an end to the illegal ivory trade by extending the implementation of the National Ivory Action Plan for another year.
+The Plan, which is in line with the Convention on International Trade in Endangered Species of Wild Fauna and Flora (CITES), came to an end on 30 September, 2016.

 African elephants have been designated as a protected species under the Wild Animal Reservation and Protection Act.
 This is to increase the efficiency in the suppression of the illegal trade of African elephant-ivory trade both domestically and internationally.